Kinross High School: Facilities

 The High School is located in Loch Leven Community Campus which helps try to bring the community together.
 As a result, many of the services that used to be offered in Kinross have now been moved into the campus.
 The library is now located near the main entrance.
 This allows the public to borrow books but also allows pupils to borrow books for their classes.
 It also provides an area for the pupils to study on their study periods and other classes to use the IT facilities.
 There are also various meeting rooms throughout the campus which are available to hire.
 There is also a new climbing wall used for extra curricular clubs after school.
 There are now three main PE halls and a gym.
 The three halls include a large games hall, a smaller games hall and a dance studio.
 Each hall has the facility to play music through the speakers and the games hall has a large scoreboard if rival teams are playing against each other.

 There are also new outdoor pitches.
-The MUGA (Multi Use Games Area) is used to play sports like basketball, tennis and hockey.
+The multi-use games area (MUGA) is used to play sports like basketball, tennis and hockey.
 There is also a football pitch and a larger pitch used for games, running and rugby.